tailwarden/docs.komiser.io/docs/Cloud Providers/aws.md

 profile="default"
 ```
 ### Credentials file
-It us not recommended to add you AWS Access and Secret Access key in the credentials file.
+It is not recommended to add your AWS Access and Secret Access key in the credentials file in `production`.
 The most secure way of authentication is by using temporary credentials through IAM roles.

 Example
 ```